SummaryRead the full fact sheet

 If you have health or medical questions

 Ask a doctor, pharmacist or community health centre if you have specific health or medical questions.
-Medical telephone helplines including the after-hours GP helpline or NURSE-ON-CALL can also be a quick way to find reliable medical information or discuss your health issues with a qualified healthcare professional
+Medical telephone helplines including the after-hours GP helpline or can also be a quick way to find reliable medical information or discuss your health issues with a qualified healthcare professional

 Where to get help